ZongzhiWu/GWVC/README.md

-# GWVD (Groundwater Virome Database) custom codes
-The custom codes used for viral identification and host assignment.
+# The custom codes used for viral identification and host assignment of GWVD (Groundwater Virome Database).